So I’m at that stage in life where when I travel, I travel on a budget. Maybe one day I’ll attempt luxury travel, but honestly? I like a challenge.

 My latest travelling on a budget came in the form of an Amsterdam city break, and it felt wonderful to return to one of my favourite places.
 Amsterdam is a place filled with history, culture, drugs and alcohol, and it’s somewhere you should definitely visit if you ever have the opportunity.

-However, along with this, Amsterdam is often regarded as an expensive destination to visit in Europe, but it doesn't need to be; so here is my guide to an Amsterdam city break.
+However, along with this, Amsterdam is often regarded as an expensive destination to visit in Europe, but it doesn't need to be; so here is my guide to visiting Amsterdam on a budget.

 I shall base this on flying from London (since that’s where I have flown from), but according to Skyscanner (whom we always use to compare flights), the cheapest month to fly to Amsterdam is June, which is when we decided to go.